luogen1996/LWTransformer/ImageCaptioning/README.md

 #  LightWeight Transformer For Image Captioning
 This repository contains the  code of official Transformer and lightweight Transformer.

-This  codes are based on  repository of meshed memory transformer, we appreciate their contributions.
+This project is based on the high-quality codes of M2 Transformer [Arixv](https://arxiv.org/abs/1912.08226).
+[Project](https://github.com/aimagelab/meshed-memory-transformer).

 To perpare datas, please refer to [here](https://github.com/aimagelab/meshed-memory-transformer)